 Rhetoric about new men shaped the priorities and public image of the Legion from its propaganda campaigns to internal discipline and summer work camps, but the movement cannot be reduced to its speech about new men.
-Following the changing salience of new men discourses over time shows that legionary ideology evolved from antisemitism and anti-politicianism into a self-conscious movement that used the concept of new men to identify itself with fascist movements abroad.
-From 1933 onwards Codreanu relied on this idea to distance the Legion from the reputation for violence, assassination and hooliganism it had cultivated during the previous decade and to rebrand it as an organization of youthful elites working for national rebirth.
+Following the changing salience of new men discourses over time shows that legionary ideology evolved from anti-Semitism and antipoliticianism into a self-conscious movement that used the concept of new men to identify itself with fascist movements abroad.
+From 1933 onward Codreanu relied on this idea to distance the Legion from the reputation for violence, assassination, and hooliganism it had cultivated during the previous decade and to rebrand it as an organization of youthful elites working for national rebirth.
 The contingency of the concept became apparent when others showed that they could use it for quite different political ends and by the fact that legionaries themselves abandoned it in 1938 as soon as it was no longer politically expedient.
-When they came to power in September 1940, legionaries revived the rhetoric of new men to legitimate the regime but undermined it through repeated acts of murder, theft and vandalism.
-Even antisemitism did not feature prominently in legionary discourse from 1933 onwards, the National Legionary State was characterized much more heavily by acts of violence towards Jews than by attempts to create fascist new men.
+When they came to power in September 1940, legionaries revived the rhetoric of new men to legitimate the regime, but undermined it through repeated acts of murder, theft, and vandalism.
+Even anti-Semitism did not feature prominently in legionary discourse from 1933 onward, the National Legionary State was characterized much more heavily by acts of violence toward Jews than by attempts to create fascist new men.
 Words are powerful political signifiers and are often very meaningful to those who use them, but the evolution of the concept of the new man within Romanian fascism demonstrates how difficult it is to reduce a complex movement with a long history to any one ideal, no matter how prominent it may have been at certain times.

 Bibliography